Download our case study: Ontario Shores Centre for Mental Health Sciences Advances Patient Engagement With MEDITECH

 About: Ontario Shores Centre for Mental Health Sciences (Whitby, ON, Canada) is a 345-bed public teaching hospital that offers mental health assessment and treatment services, including interprofessional, recovery-focused programs.
 Ontario Shores is the first Canadian recipient of the HIMSS Davies Enterprise Award and HIMSS Stage 7 designation.

-Challenge: Prior to their EHR implementation, Ontario Shores patients had limited access to their own care data.
-Their health information requests were processed manually by the organization’s health information management (HIM) department, which could take weeks.
+Challenge: Prior to Ontario Shores’ EHR implementation, its patients had limited access to their own care data.
+Their health information requests were processed manually by the organization’s health information management department, which could take weeks.
 Communication with caregivers between appointments was limited, and medical record information was not easily shareable with providers outside of Ontario Shores’ network.
 Executives at Ontario Shores identified an opportunity to extend medical information access to patients, in support of maintaining care continuity and strengthening patient engagement.

 Execution: During the implementation of MEDITECH’s patient portal, Ontario Shores focused on four primary patient engagement goals:

 - Enhancing patient access to their care providers and their own care data

 - Supporting the paradigm shift toward service-user-driven care

 - Eliminating gaps in patient engagement and partnership between patients, families, and healthcare providers